All Episodes

 It's actually pretty easy.

-We want limited government, we want more freedom, we want more liberty.
+We want more liberty.

-We believe in our constitution.
+We believe in our Constitution.

 We believe in capitalism, not redistribution of wealth.

-We believe in limited government regulation, as limited as humanly possible, low taxes, so people can keep more of their hard-earned money, which incentivizes people.
+We believe in limited government regulation, as limited as humanly possible, low taxes so people can keep more of their hard-earned money, which incentivizes people.

-We want people that believe in the constitution on the bench.
+We want people that believe in the Constitution on the bench.

 We believe in law and order.